 - Neoplasia and Neoplastic Disease

 This final course recognizes that transitions in training for future physicians are taking on greater importance, including the transition from student to resident, resident to fellow, and fellow to practicing physician.
 Each passage has its own pitfalls and learning experiences.
 The transition from medical student to intern is typically a period of high stress in which new interns assume greater workloads and responsibilities while facing difficult clinical and social challenges that may affect the quality of care that patients receive.
-The period comprising a few weeks prior to graduation and after a student’s residency match is an ideal time for transitional clinical training for all students.
-This training is customized to each of the main residency options that students select and provides them with basic clinical skills to facilitate their transition from student to resident.
+The period following residency match but a few weeks prior to graduation is an ideal time for transitional clinical training for all students.